TanishkThoria/Personal-Website/README.md

 It is hosted through netlify.

 # Future plans:
-In the future, I plan to move to a custom domain
+In the future, I plan to move to a custom domain.